Past Regional Institutes

 Austin, Texas; February 18-19, 2024

-The Holocaust Educational Foundation of Northwestern University (HEFNU) sponsored the University of Texas at Austin and Texas A&M University-San Antonio Winter 2024 Regional Institute on “Borders/Borderlands and the Holocaust.”
+The Holocaust Educational Foundation of Northwestern University (HEFNU), University of Texas at Austin, and Texas A&M University-San Antonio sponsored the Regional Institute “Borders/Borderlands and the Holocaust.”

 2022-2023